How to Add Watermark to PDF on Mac (10.15 Included)

 - It enables you to password protect PDFs with an open password or user password.
 You can also use it to unlock PDF restrictions.

-- How to Convert PDF to iWork Keynote on Mac
+- How to Import PDF to Keynote on Mac